yangcas/yangcas.github.io/_pages/cv.md

 <a href="https://www.sheffield.ac.uk/eee/people/academic-staff/xiaoli-chu" target="_blank">Professor Xiaoli Chu</a>.</p>

-<p>I received a Ph.D. in Communication and Information Systemsfrom the
-University of Chinese Academy of Sciences (UCAS), China, in July 2019, supervised by
+<p>I received a Ph.D. in Communication and Information Systems from the University of Chinese Academy of Sciences (UCAS), China, in July 2019, supervised by
 <a href="https://faculty.sist.shanghaitech.edu.cn/faculty/yangyang/" target="_blank">Professor Yang Yang</a>.
 I also earned a M.Eng. in Software Engineering from Beihang University in 2016, and a B.Eng. in Microelectronics from Anhui University in 2012.</p>